maacpiash/vardict/README.md

 node index.js -country usa -food hamburger -library react
 ```

-This package parses the arguments passed on to CLI and makes a dictionary/map object that can be used elsewhere in the program.
+`vardict` parses the arguments passed on to CLI and makes a dictionary/map object that can be used elsewhere in the program.
 For the previous example, it would work like this:

 ```JavaScript
 { country: 'usa', food: 'hamburger', library: 'react' }